logoraz/lem-config/README.md

 Personal configuration for Lem (Common Lisp Editor/IDE).

-This configuration is set up as its own Common Lisp system, following ASDF's `package-inferred-system`.
+This configuration is set up as its own Common Lisp system --> `:lem-config`!

+A cool feature is the system is loaded in such a way to fail *quietly* and and generate `*.log` files: `error.log` lists any issues encounted upon loading and `startup.log` lists successfull startup and details of startup (WIP).

 - `init.lisp`      --> User init loaded by lem, sets up ASDF's registry and loads `:lem-config` system
 - `lem-config.asd` --> System definition for this configuration